rikvdkleij/intellij-haskell/README.md

 - After project is installed in sandbox, create Haskell project in IntelliJ by using File/Open from IntelliJ menu;
 - Select No SDK in Project Setting;
 - Select in Modules Settings which folders to exclude (like .cabal-sandbox and dist) and which folders are Source and Test (normally src and test).
-- Add library(package) source root directories to project in Project Settings/Libraries;
+- To get nice navigation features, add libraries and Prelude source root directories to project in Project Settings/Libraries;